ejosnin/mujoco_RL/README.md

-This repos is a fork from : https://github.com/seolhokim/Mujoco-Pytorch.git
+This repos is a fork from : https://github.com/seolhokim/Mujoco-Pytorch.git with several changes

 # mujoco_RL